Jamess-Lucass/warframe-message-notifier/README.md

 # warframe-message-notifier

+> [!IMPORTANT]
+> The server used to host the discord bot is no longer running.
+You will not receive any discord messages.
+You may however create your own discord bot and reuse the server code.

 This project will detect direct messages from users in Warframe, then send a Discord DM notifying you.

 ## Motiviation